thinking024/NWPU/English.md

 There are several reasons.

-I have been deeply impressed by the academic atmosphere in NWPU.
-In my opinion, as one of the most famous universities in China, it provides people with enough room to get further enrichment.
-This is the first reason.

-The second one is I am long for doing research in  software engineering throughout my life.
-Its a pleasure to be with my  favorite major for lifetime.
+The first one is I am long for doing research in software engineering throughout my life.
+It’s a pleasure to be with my  favorite major for lifetime.
 I suppose this is the most important factor in my decision.

-Thirdly, I learnt a lot during the past  four years in my undergraduate school.
-However, I think further study is still urgent  for me to realize self-value.
+In addition, I learnt a lot during the past  four years in my undergraduate school.
+However, my ability level still needs to be improved, and I also need to broaden my horizon.
+There are still many unknown areas with great research value in the software engineering field that are worth exploring.

 Life is precious.
+I think further study is still urgent  for me to realize self-value.
 It is  necessary to seize any chance for self-development,  especially in this competitive modern world.

 In a word, I am looking forward to making a solid foundation for future profession after three-year study in NWPU.